Salem Ilese: Career

-Her single, "Mad at Disney", was awarded gold by the RIAA.
+In 2020, Ilese released the song, "Mad at Disney" after a series of Disney live-action remakes which drew the ire of fans.
+It became her breakout hit because of its popularity on social media platforms such as TikTok and was certified by the RIAA.
 The song peaked at number 67 on the Billboard Global 200 in 2020, and appeared on the Rolling Stone Top 100 Popular Songs in 2020.

-Additionally, Ilese co-wrote Jamie Miller's "Here's Your Perfect", Bella Poarch's "Build a Bitch," Tomorrow X Together's "Anti-Romantic".
-Her EP "(L)only Child" was released with a food truck in May 2021.
+Additionally, Ilese co-wrote Jamie Miller's "Here's Your Perfect", Bella Poarch's "Build a Bitch", and Tomorrow X Together's "Anti-Romantic".
+Her second EP (L)only Child was released with a food truck in May and collaborated with Alan Walker on "Fake a Smile".

 Her other song, "Crypto Boy", rose in popularity in social media including YouTube Shorts and TikTok.